realmagicgreen/magicgreen-gridsome/content/posts/2020-07-14-raising-awareness.md

 ---
 title: Raising awareness
-subtitle: "Mission Blue inspires action to explore and protect the ocean, ignite public support for a global network of marine protected areas."
+subtitle: "Mission Blue inspires action to explore and protect the ocean for a global network of marine protected areas."
 date: 2020-07-14
 published: true
 category: solutions